LonelyMiko/Spring-Cedacri/README.md

-# Spring Boot Rest Api Demo
+# Spring Boot

-Complete Rest Api developed in Spring Boot,
+Complete Spring Boot,

 Run the project and access and access `http://localhost:8080`